Kesha: 2019–2022: High Road

 She later released several collaborations throughout 2020 and 2021, including "Chasing Rainbows" with Big Freedia, "Since I Was Young" with Wrabel, "Stronger" with Dutch DJ, Sam Feldt, and remixes of Walker Hayes' single, "Fancy Like", and Grandson's "Drop Dead".

 Following the cancellation of the High Road Tour due to the COVID-19 pandemic, Kesha embarked on her fifth headlining tour, Kesha Live (2021) with Betty Who serving as the opening act.
-The tour began on August 13, 2021, in Billings, Montana, and was originally to have 11 shows in the U.S., but got extended to 22, ending on September 12, 2021.
-Seven more tour dates were announced for late March 2022, which will be followed by Kesha's second cruise tour, scheduled to set sail on April 1, 2022.
+The tour began on August 13, 2021, in Billings, Montana, and was originally to have 11 shows in the U.S. but got extended to 22, ending on September 12, 2021.
+Seven more tour dates were announced for late March 2022, which was to be followed by Kesha's second cruise tour, scheduled to set sail on April 1, 2022.
 However, the cruise and the spring tour dates were cancelled due to undisclosed reasons.

+In late August 2021, Kesha served as executive producer and starred in the scripted podcast, Electric Easy, a musical neo-noir science fiction show set in a futuristic Los Angeles in which humans struggle to co-exist with robots, known as "electrics".
+The podcast also starred actor Mason Gooding and singer Chloe Bailey and featured original music from Kesha.
+The show was created by Vanya Asher and executively produced by Kesha.
+The podcast premiered on August 30, 2021.

 Kesha provided vocals for the song, "Taste So Good", which also featured Hayley Kiyoko, Vincint, and MNEK.
 The song was released on June 1, 2022, and was used to promote the cannabis infused drink, Cann.

-She starred and executive produced the show, Conjuring Kesha, which premiered on July 8, 2022, on Discovery+.
-In the show, Kesha and her celebrity friends explore paranormal hotspots.
+She starred in and produced the show, Conjuring Kesha, which premiered on July 8, 2022, on Discovery+.
+In the show, Kesha and her guests explore paranormal hotspots.